How Do Foreign Investors Buy Ski Property In Austria? | Alpine Property

 We generally do not recommend the last option as it is the most expensive and time consuming with a chance of problems occurring with the apostille.

 You become the legal owner of the property once the contract and all the additional paperwork has been signed and returned to the notary or lawyer handling the sale and the financial stipulations in the contract are met.
 If you are purchasing off plan, payments will be made in stages according to the progression of the build that will be independently certified.

 Payments are always made into an escrow account and will be released by the notary or lawyer in charge as each stage of the construction is completed.

 - Notary fees 2% + VAT

 - Stamp duty 3.5%

 - Land registry fee 1.1%

 - Agency fees 3% + VAT (waived in some new developments)

-“Applying for a mortgage in Austria is relatively straightforward and often finance can often be approved within a few days…”
+“Applying for a mortgage in Austria is relatively straightforward, and often finance can often be approved within a few days…”

 - 50-60% loan-to-value

-- Variable rates around 2.5% in 2014
+- Variable rates from around 1.5% (2021)

 - All Austrian mortgages are full repayment

-- Maximum term of 20 years
+- Maximum term of 20-25 years.

 Have a read of our Austrian Ski Resort Property Guide here